Honus Wagner: Louisville Colonels (1897–1899)

-Pittsburgh Pirates
+Pittsburgh Pirates (1900–1917)

 The move to the Pittsburgh Pirates signified Wagner's emergence as a premier hitter.
 In 1900, Wagner won his first batting championship with a .381 mark and also led the league in doubles (45), triples (22), and slugging percentage (.573), all of which were career highs.
 For the next nine seasons, Wagner's average did not fall below .330.

 In 1901, the American League began to sign National League players, creating a bidding war, which depleted the league of many talented players.
 Wagner was offered a $20,000 contract by the Chicago White Sox, but turned it down and continued to play with the Pirates.

 Prior to 1904, Wagner had played several positions but settled into the shortstop role full-time that season, where he became a skilled fielder.
 His biography on BaseballBiography.com describes his gritty style:

 Bowlegged, barrel-chested, long-limbed ... he was often likened to an octopus.
 When he fielded grounders, his huge hands also collected large scoops of infield dirt, which accompanied his throws to first like the tail of a comet.

 In 1898, Wagner won a distance contest in Louisville by throwing a baseball more than 403 ft.
 In August 1899, he became the first player credited with stealing second base, third, and home in succession under the new rule differentiating between advanced bases and stolen bases.
 He repeated the feat in 1902, 1907, and 1909.
 Wagner retired with the National League record for most steals of home (27), which was broken by Greasy Neale in 1922.